City Hall station (IRT Lexington Avenue Line): Design

 The station was designed by Rafael Guastavino, and it makes extensive use of classic Guastavino tile to sheathe its soaring roof arches.
 The main consulting architects were Heins & LaFarge, which designed all of the other IRT stations.
 This station is unusually elegant in architectural style, and is unique among the original IRT stations, employing Romanesque Revival architecture.
 The station was constructed by cut-and-cover construction.
-The bottom of the station shell contains a foundation of concrete no less than 4 in thick.
-There is a 1 in gap between the trough wall and the station walls, which are made of 4 in brick covered over by a tiled finish.
+The station shell contains a foundation of concrete no less than 4 in thick.
+There is a 1 in gap between the shell's wall and the station walls, which are made of 4 in brick covered over by a tiled finish.

 The ceiling is made of twelve Guastavino vaults.
 The ceiling surfaces are composed of white tiles, with green and brown tiles along the perimeter of each ceiling vault.
 The vaults were constructed of thin terracotta tiles bonded with a string mortar, added in successive layers to form a thin structural vault of great strength.
 Three vaults had leaded glass skylights, which opened upward to vault lights in City Hall Park.
 The skylights, designed with floral tracery, were blacked out during World War II and were restored in the 2000s.
 Additional lighting was supplied by twelve chandeliers hung from the center of the vaults, which contain floral motifs and nickel finishes.
 The chandeliers near the skylights have five arms, while the others have four.